 At the heart of our Early Childhood program is our understanding that self-initiated play is critical to healthy development.
 As soon as children learn something new, they start to play with their new capacities, practicing and testing their skills until they tackle more and more difficult tasks.
 Therefore, ample time for creative indoor and outdoor play is part of each morning.

 Open-ended toys made from natural materials, like silk scarves, knitted wool puppets, wooden blocks, and acorns collected from nature walks, nourish the child’s developing senses.
 With these natural items, children flex their creative muscles and imaginative capacities, and further develop their emerging fine motor skills.
 Moveable structures that they can explore help develop gross motor coordination.
 We believe that creative play is the child’s most important developmental tool, whether to discover new skills, work with experiences they have had, or express emotions.

 Young children come to know and understand the world around them though movement.
-In addition to ample outdoor time every day, our Nursery and Kindergarten circle time lets the children exercise their joy of movement, while stimulating their imagination.
+In addition to ample outdoor time every day, our Preschool and Kindergarten circle time lets the children exercise their joy of movement, while stimulating their imagination.
 Woven out of archetypal activities of life and experiences of nature, the songs of our circles nourish the child’s language development, invoke their natural delight in singing, and invite them to participate in a shared rhythm.

 Artistic and Practical Experiences

 Children engage in a broad range of skill building, allowing them to expand their attention and focus, improve their dexterity, and develop an appreciation for aesthetics.
 Painting, coloring, beeswax modeling, wet-wool felting, sewing, and finger knitting are a few examples of artistic opportunities in our program.